chetanraj/blog/src/posts/nodemon/index.md

 ---
-path: "/nodemon-auto-reload"
+path: '/nodemon-auto-reload'
-date: "2016-06-21"
+date: '2016-06-21'
-title: "🔃 Using nodemon for auto-reload of server after code change for node.js applications"
+title: '🔃 Using nodemon for auto-reload of server after code change for node.js applications'
-description: "The compose utility in the styled-system is used to combine multiple style functions together into one"
+description: 'The compose utility in the styled-system is used to combine multiple style functions together into one'
 published: true
 tags: ['node']
 ---